-- to provide a variety of goods and services to the residents of the Town and surrounding area; - b) to maintain the traditional street character and mix of commercial, residential, and institutional uses; and, - c) to encourage a vibrant commercial core that reflects the historical character, is economically sustainable and acts as a center for the Town.
+- to provide a variety of goods and services to the residents of the Town and surrounding area; - b) to maintain the traditional street character and mix of commercial, residential, and institutional uses; and, - to encourage a vibrant and accessible commercial core that reflects the historical character, is economically sustainable and acts as a center for the Town. - d) to encourage safe and well-connected active transportation opportunities through the commercial core; and, - to support the creation of complete communities which provide opportunities for the residents of the Town to live, work and play in their community.

 Permitted uses shall include a range of commercial, residential, and institutional and recreational uses that serve the residents of the Town and surrounding area.
 The uses shall generally be small in scale.
-Residential uses shall only be permitted above commercial or institutional uses, with the intent on maintaining the a character of the Downtown Commercial core.
+Residential uses shall only be permitted above commercial or institutional uses, with the intent en of maintaining the a character of the Downtown Commercial core.